We are Iota, a team with its eyes set on success.

 F1 in Schools is a rigorous, holistic, worldwide challenge which incorporates the use of design and technology into the real world.

-Students are essentially put in charge of an F1 Company: from the designing of a miniature F1 car that reaches speeds of 80km/h, the manufacturing of said car, the team marketing, securing of stakeholders and management.
+Students are essentially placed in charge of an F1 Company: from the designing of a miniature F1 car that reaches speeds of 80km/h, the manufacturing of said car, the team marketing, to the securing of stakeholders and management.
 It is all a part of the competition.

 More about the competition can be read here.

 Bronson provides oversight to the project as a whole, whilst also delegating and monitoring the progress of tasks which comprise it.
 He also manages the team's expenditure and finances.
 With his previous experience in the F1 in Schools Challenge he was not only able to lead a successful team, but also provide assistance to all other team members.

 As Brand Manager, Bronson works closely with Vince to create a strong, recognisable